Luunomx/skalbara-molnapplikationer-uppgift-1/README.md

 ```

 This will:
-- Create the VPC, ALB, ASG, EFS, and RDS resources.
+- Deploy the VPC, ALB, ASG, EFS, and RDS resources.
-- Bootstrap EC2 instances with WordPress.
+- Configure EC2 instances with WordPress automatically using UserData.
 - Output the **ALB DNS Name**, which you can use to access your WordPress site.

 ### 3. Access WordPress
-Once the stack is created, copy the ALB DNS Name from the script output and open it in your browser.
+After deployment, open the ALB DNS Name in your browser.
-You should see your WordPress site automatically installed and configured with:
+You will get a **ready-to-use WordPress site** with:

 - **Admin user:** `admin`
 - **Password:** `Omega181`